Uplevel Blog and Resource Center | Uplevel

 Cycle Time vs. Lead Time for Changes

-Many use the terms "cycle time" and "lead time for changes" interchangeably.
-But they are not the same.
+Many use the terms "cycle time" and "lead time for changes" interchangeably, but they are not the same.
 Lead Time for Changes is a standard DORA metric with a fixed definition: the amount of time it takes a commit to get into production.

 Regardless of whether it begins at the start of work or the first commit, cycle time ends at merge.
 Lead Time for Changes ends at deployment to production.
-The latter provides a complete picture of development efficiency by including the deployment phase, offering insights into the development-to-production pipeline.
+The latter provides a complete picture of efficiency by including the deployment phase, offering insights into the development-to-production pipeline.

 Is cycle time a true reflection of developer efficiency?